ThunderboltCommunicationsCorp/Thunderbolt-Quantum-Navigator/README.md

 -------------------------------------------------------------------
 # Status:

-Work has now finished on the latest release (14.1.0.0) with lots of improvements and additions!
-Also work has begun on the Visual Refresh!
+Work is progressing on the upcoming UWP version of Thunderbolt Quantum Navigator with the first Preview (0.1.0.0) Released to Testers in a number of regions, it is expected that the final build (1.0.0.0) will be released later this year.
+Also there's a new update in the works for Thunderbolt Quantum Navigator Legacy (win32).

 -------------------------------------------------------------------